GravityPDF/gravity-pdf/README.txt

 == Changelog ==

+= 6.10.0 =
+* Feature: Add native support for the Legal Signature and Legal Consent form fields added by the Legal Signing for Gravity Forms plugin

 = 6.9.1 =
 * Security: Disable the Signed URL feature in the [gravitypdf] shortcode when a URL parameter provides the entry ID (e.g. Page Confirmations)
 * Bug: Gracefully handle invalid conditional logic rules when adding date entry meta support